 Laura joined OB-GYN and Midwifery Associates in 2018, after completing her Masters of Science in Nurse-Midwifery at Frontier Nursing University, the country’s oldest school of Nurse-Midwifery.
 Prior to fulfilling her life-long dream of becoming a midwife, Laura worked for years as a nurse, primarily in maternity care.
 She is passionate about providing respectful reproductive health care across the lifespan, and empowering people from all walks of life to be active and informed participants in their care.
-When not at work, Laura enjoys spending time in nature, and hanging out with her partner and daughter.
+When not at work, Laura enjoys spending time in nature, and hanging out with her daughter.

 Mahrie Moore, MS, CNM